acconeer/acconeer-python-exploration/README.md

 # Acconeer Exploration Tool

 _**Explore the Next Sense**_ with Acconeer Exploration Tool!
 Use one of our [evaluation kits](https://www.acconeer.com/products) together with our Python examples and start exploring the world of Acconeer's radar sensor technology.
-The Python scripts and GUI in this repository will help you to easily stream the radar sensor's data to your local machine to start radar sensor evaluation and/or algorithm development for your application.
+The Python scripts and application in this repository will help you to easily stream the radar sensor's data to your local machine to start radar sensor evaluation and/or algorithm development for your application.

 To run the Python exploration scripts, you will need an [evaluation kit](https://www.acconeer.com/products) running the included Streaming or Module server, which are supplied with the [Acconeer SDK and Module SW](https://developer.acconeer.com/) image.